wasupon-niab/fotobella/README.md

-# Fotobella - Photo Booth App
+# Fotobella - Photo Edit App

 Built with plain HTML, CSS, and JavaScript
 No external dependencies or libraries